sjlehtonen/GTA-RP/README.md

 password="password here"
 ```

-4. Import the database file provided here to initialize the database (Coming soon)
+4. Import the database file **gta_rp.sql** (Found at the root of this repository) provided here to initialize the database
+	- It contains a test account with name **Test** and password **Test123**
+	- It also contains a few characters on the account, their property ownerships and vehicle ownerships

 5. Have **MySql.Data.dll**, **INIFileParser.dll** and **System.Data.dll** in the GTA-MP Server directory root

-## Pictures of the gamemode
+## Pictures of the game mode

 ### General pictures:
 ![UI10](Images/1.bmp)